Guy Gardner (character): Return to the Corps

 During the 2005 miniseries Green Lantern: Rebirth, Gardner's Vuldarian DNA is overwritten by his human DNA when Parallax possesses Gardner and several Green Lanterns.
 Hal Jordan's ring splits in two and Gardner's ring is restored to him.
 Eventually, Parallax is defeated by the combined effort of all five active Green Lanterns, including Gardner.
 The Guardians then select Gardner as one of the senior officers of the new Green Lantern Corps.

 In the 2005–2006 miniseries Green Lantern Corps: Recharge (written by Dave Gibbons), the Guardians assign Gardner to be one of the Corps' three main instructors, along with Kilowog and Kyle Rayner.
 The trio is responsible for the training of the new Corps, to which the Guardians intend to name 7,200 members.
 Gardner is not at all appreciative of his new role.
 When he complains to the Guardians, they tell him that success in training new recruits could lead to him being given a new position.

 Gardner plays a significant role in defeating the Spider Guild attack on Oa.
-Discovering that trainee Soranik Natu has disappeared into the forbidden Vega star system, which the Guardians' pact with the Psions of Vega forbids Green Lanterns from entering, Gardner and Kyle Rayner led a rescue mission in direct violation of Oan policy.
+Discovering that trainee Soranik Natu has disappeared into the forbidden Vega star system, which the Guardians' pact with the Psions forbids Green Lanterns from entering, Gardner and Kyle Rayner led a rescue mission in direct violation of Oan policy.
 Once there, the Lanterns discover the Spider Guild nest and determine that its next target is the Oan sun.
 Returning just as the attack commences, Gardner gathers the frightened trainee Green Lanterns and rallies them with a speech that impresses even his longtime rival, Hal Jordan.
 Gardner's performance in repelling the attack results in his promotion to Lantern #1 of the Green Lantern Honor Guard, a position of authority over other Lanterns.
 In this new role, Gardner is expected to "think outside the box" and "do the jobs other Lanterns cannot", a function well-suited to his irascible personality.